 OK, everyone.
 Time for a check in.
-Why don’t you fill in the blank:
+Fill in the blank:

 “I’m feeling _____________, and I don’t know why.”
 Happy?
 Grateful?
 Peaceful?
 Hmm.
 Maybe: Tired.
 Cranky.
 Worried.
 Sad.
 Mad?

 It’s possible at different moments you could be feeling any of these things.
-Chances are you may be struggling more than you are used to.
-This is one of the things I’ve heard people talking more and more about in recent weeks, sometimes quietly confiding to a very close friend, “I’m tired all the time.
+Some days you may notice you are struggling more than you are used to.
+Sometimes I hear people say, “I’m tired all the time.
 I’m not sure why.
 I’m not really doing anything that strenuous.” or “I just feel down.
 There isn’t a good reason.
 I just am off, I guess.”

 Sometimes these confessions are murmured by people used to doing well, feeling pretty good, and achieving the things they set out to do.
-Sometimes they are uttered by people who are already struggling and are worried that they might not come through this bout with depression.
+Sometimes they are uttered by people who are already struggling and are worried that they might be heading into a serious bout of depression.

-I want to talk a bit today about the idea of Surge Capacity.
+Today I want to introduce you to the idea of Surge Capacity.

-Surge capacity is the part of our autonomic nervous system (sympathetic nervous system) that kicks in when we are under threat and gives us the energy to respond to a crisis event.
-It is related to our fight/flight/freeze response, which kicks in to respond to an immediate short term threat.
+Surge capacity is a part of our autonomic nervous system (sympathetic nervous system) that kicks in when we are under threat and gives us the energy to respond to a crisis event.
+It is related to our fight/flight/freeze response, and enables us to respond to an immediate, short term threat.
 These responses are linked in our biological systems.
 Surge capacity dumps adrenaline and cortisol into our system to allow us to sustain our energy and respond to something like, say, a flood or tornado or fire — an event that requires some sustained, but intense, effort to manage.
 Think about the people in California or Oregon responding to the fires or people along our southern coast dealing with yet another hurricane.
 This system basically speeds us up so we can respond effectively and survive.
 Brilliant.